severinbeauvais/CodeChallenge8-repo2/UI/README.md

     Go to http://localhost:4200 to verify that the application is running.

     :bulb: To change the default port, open `.angular-cli.json`, change the value on `defaults.serve.port`.

+    Note: when running without keycloak enabled instead of `npm start` use `npm run start-noauth`.

 6. Run `npm run build` to just build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build, like so: `ng serve --prod` to run in production mode.
 7. Run `npm run lint` to just lint your app code using TSLint.

 ## Running tests

 ### Unit tests

 1. Run `ng test` to execute the Jasmine unit tests via [Karma](https://karma-runner.github.io).

 ### End-to-end tests